-These features provide a remarkably effective anti-virus service.
+These features provide a remarkably effective anti-malware service.
 Although this mechanism will also trap executable attachments that are not viruses, it is a failsafe mechanism as it will stop real viruses (even those for which no detection has yet been written!).

 Current research into Internet malware suggests that speed of infection across the Internet can be rapid, making it unlikely that anti-virus vendors will be able to provide a suitable update in time to prevent your systems becoming infected.

 This research paper: "How to Own the Internet in your Spare Time", describes a mechanism whereby a worm uses a "strategy that could plausibly result in most of the vulnerable servers on the Internet being infected in tens of seconds."
 Whilst that particular example does not use an email-based delivery method, it serves to illustrate that you cannot rely on reactive signature-based anti-virus software to protect against all new threats.

 The Anti-virus Test Center at the University of Hamburg, Germany, analyses the effectiveness of many anti-virus programs, and looks, amongst other issues, at their ability to detect new viruses not yet listed in their signature databases.

 For example, when the Sobig virus was released, many users reported Mailtraq successfully intercepting the virus before their other anti-virus systems had released updates to catch the virus:

 "Having just been inundated with 30-odd emails with what I presume is the w32.sobig.m virus, I was relieved to see Mailtraq rendered them all safe - we're still waiting for the virus update from Symantec, so well done Mailtraq!"

 "Where else could you get so much reliability?"